NSAWTraining/TMBtraining/README.md

 endorsement, recommendation or favoring by the Department of Commerce.
-The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.â€
+The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.”

 ------------------------------------------------------------------------